tds333/stdconfigparser/docu/description.rst

         config = get_config("./mymodule.cfg")
         envprefix = "mymodule "

-        # first solution by iterating the environments value
         environments = config.getlines("mymodule", "environments")
         for environment in environments:
-            path = config.get(envprefix + environment, "path")
+            path = config.get(envprefix + environment, "path", fallback=".")
             # you get only the specified without py34 path

-        # second solution by simply iterating the available environments
-        env_sections = [v for v in config.sections() if v.startswith(envprefix)]
-        for section in env_sections:
-            path = config.get(section, "path")
-            # you get the path for all in config also py34 path
+            # it is also got to use fallback here if a environment is listed
+            # but no configuration value is provided

 Multiple sections namespace package